Only 41 pc transplanted trees survived in 1st half of 2022: Delhi govt's outcome budget | Science-Environment

 - India

-Only 41 per cent of the over 8,500 trees transplanted in Delhi using modern technology in the April-September period last year have survived, according to the Delhi government's outcome budget for first two quarters of the current financial year.
+Only 41 per cent of the more than 8,500 trees transplanted in Delhi using modern technology in the April-September period have survived, according to the Delhi government's outcome budget for first two quarters of the current financial year.

+The outcome budget also showed that the Delhi government is yet to undertake the development of four world class city forests in the capital.
+The project was announced in April last year.

 According to the government data, 64 per cent of the 3,457 trees transplanted in 2021-22 have survived.